Home | Volume 48 | Article number 124

 Step 3; backward translation: the synthesized version (T-12) was translated back into English by two back translators individually.
 Both the back translators were completely blind to the original concept and the questionnaire.
 Two back translated versions (BT1 & BT2) were submitted by the translators and synthesis was achieved (BT-12).
 BT-12 version was comparable to the original version of PAKQ.
 So, no changes were made by the authors in the T12 version.

-Step 4; expert committee: prefinal version was prepared by the panel of experts consisting of a research methodologist, chest physician, language experts and all the translators.
+Step 4; expert committee: pre-final version was prepared by the panel of experts consisting of a research methodologist, chest physician, language experts and all the translators.
 Expert committee recommendations were to include of the Indian brand name drugs and to keep the cognate words as it is in the questionnaire.

-Step 5; test for the prefinal version: thirty (30) consecutive diagnosed cases of bronchial asthma visiting the pulmonary outpatient with a mean age of 63 (SD= 14.36, 16 Male and 14 female) completed the questionnaire and were probed for the exact understanding of the items.
+Step 5; test for the pre-final version: thirty (30) consecutive diagnosed cases of bronchial asthma visiting the pulmonary outpatient with a mean age of 63 (SD= 14.36, 16 male and 14 female) completed the questionnaire and were probed for the exact understanding of the items.
 All the participants were completed and probed under the supervision of same research assistant.
-All the participants completely understood the items of the prefinal version and no further changes were required.
+All the participants completely understood the items of the pre-final version and no further changes were required.

 Step 6; submission of the reports: all the reports and translated versions along with the final Marathi version of PAKQ was submitted to the original developers of the PAKQ and their approval was obtained.
-Test-retest reliability and internal consistency of PAKQ Marathi version: informed consent was obtained from all the participants.
-All the patients filled the questionnaire twice with a gap of 2 weeks.
+Test-retest reliability and internal consistency of PAKQ Marathi version.
+Informed consent was obtained from all the participants.
+All the patients filled in the questionnaire twice with a gap of 2 weeks.
 Test-retest reliability was calculated using the intraclass correlation coefficient (ICC) and Cronbach´s alpha coefficient was used to assess internal consistency.

 Statistical methods: all the data processing and testing [8] was performed using IBM SPSS software 28.0 Version.
 Descriptive statistics were used to summarize the demographic characteristics and presented as n (%) or mean, standard deviation.
-Cronbach´s alpha was used to test internal consistency and test re-test reliability was tested using Intra-class correlation.
+Cronbach´s alpha was used to test internal consistency and test re-test reliability was tested using intra-class correlation.

 Results Up Down

 Participants and descriptive data: a total of 102 adults (60.8% female and 39.2% male) with a mean age of 41±11 years were included in the study.
-According to the Global Initiative for Asthma (GINA) guidelines (2019), 60.78% participants were considered with mild asthma, 39.21% with moderate asthma with average duration of 11.6 years as shown in Table 1.
+According to the Global Initiative for Asthma (GINA) guidelines (2019), 60.78% of participants were considered with mild asthma, 39.21% with moderate asthma with an average duration of 11.6 years as shown in Table 1.
 For test-retest reliability, all the participants were recruited in order to complete the questionnaire twice.
 In the first observation, 102 (n=102) participants completed the questionnaire whereas in the second observation, only 90 (n=90) participants were able to complete it.
 Hence, we had 12 withdrawals since those participants were unable to make it to the hospital due to distance barriers.

-Outcome data: in terms of internal consistency, the Marathi version of the PAKQ's Cronbach's alpha was estimated as 0.79, while the intraclass correlation coefficient was examined for test-retest reliability and is 1000.
+Outcome data: in terms of internal consistency, the Marathi version of the PAKQ's Cronbach's alpha was estimated as 0.79, while the intraclass correlation coefficient was examined for test-retest reliability and is 1.000.

 Main results: the Marathi version of the PAKQ has excellent intra-class reliability, as evidenced by the measurement of the intra-class correlation coefficient whereas the internal consistency was found to be acceptable by evaluating Cronbach´s alpha.
 This result revealed that all questions are consistent and measure the same concept [8].